m-habib/Bank-Simulator/README.md

     An ATM can't open a new account at the same time as the bank charges a fee.

   - Snapshot:
-    The bank displays the current balance of all the accounts, sorted by account number. the display is updated every 0.5 sec.
+    The bank displays the current balance of all the accounts, sorted by account number. the display is updated every 0.5sec.

 **Data Structure Diagram:**